Florida Registered Agent

 What is a Florida registered agent?

 A Florida registered agent serves as the legal contact point for businesses operating in the state.
 They accept state mail and other legal correspondence on the entity’s behalf per state laws.
-Chapter 605 (for LLCs) and 607 (for corporations) of Florida’s Business Organization statutes explain that every LLC and Corporation must assign a registered agent on state records.
-These agents must maintain regular business hours and be physically available to receive documents in person or by mail.
-They forward these documents to the business to maintain good standing, be aware of impending legal issues, and allow them to keep operating in Florida.
+The agents must maintain regular business hours and be physically available to receive documents in person or by mail.
+They forward these documents to the business to maintain the company’s good standing and allow them to keep operating in Florida.

 The Role of Florida Registered Agents